231 Health Services jobs in the United Kingdom

 Key Responsibilities:

-• Conduct comprehensive assessments and risk evaluations.
+• Conduct specialist psychological assessments and diagnostic evaluations.

 Qualifications:

-• Excellent assessment, intervention, and evaluation skills.
+• Excellent assessment, formulation, and therapeutic skills.

-• Excellent communication, interpersonal, and team management skills.
+• Strong communication, interpersonal, and teamwork abilities.

 This advertiser has chosen not to accept applicants from your region.